4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Future Trends

 \section{Future Trends}

-The 4D mmWave radar has the potential to bring about profound changes to autonomous vehicles.
+4D mmWave radars have the potential to bring about transformative advancements in the field of autonomous vehicles.
 Nonetheless, it is far from mature at the moment.
-The future trends of 4D mmWave radar may rely mainly on the following areas.
+The prospective evolution of 4D mmWave radar technology in autonomous driving is likely to be contingent upon advancements in several key domains.